| Book Review: Star Trek #76: The

 scents in the air from long extinct plant life any you smile

+at the antics of some of our world's early small lifeforms.
 One other point, very much in this book's favour, is the depiction

 of the Klingons.
 They are shown to be not dissimilar to the ones